ICB-DCM/cOmicsArt/docs/Transcript.md

 In this tutorial we choose the pearson method as the correlation method and additionally choose to color the samples by the cell names.
 It is also possible to select multiple options for coloring of the rows which might help in finding clusters and patterns.

-For a more in-depth explanation of the layout of the panels, please refer to this [note on the layout](#layout). \
+For a more in-depth explanation of the layout of the panels, please refer to this [note on the layout](#layout). <br/>
-For a more in-depth explanation of the options available after plotting, please refer to this brief [note on further options for plots](#plot) \
+For a more in-depth explanation of the options available after plotting, please refer to this brief [note on further options for plots](#plot) <br/>

 Next up, we look at Principal Component Analysis.

 ## Principal Component Analysis

 Here you have the choice of selecting a specific subset to perform analysis on.
 To create the subset, you would first need to select the annotation type, followed by selecting the entities on which you want to perform the principal component analysis.
-**Caution**: Selecting data is only advised for looking at variance explained within specific data points.
+<br/>**Caution**: Selecting data is only advised for looking at variance explained within specific data points.
 Otherwise it is recommended to use all data get the principal components.

 Example:
 For our example, we want to use the entire dataset.
 Clicking on "Get PCA" will display the principal component plot on the right hand section of the window.